atom-archive/xray/memo/README.md

-# Eon: Xray's real-time version control system
+# Memo: Xray's real-time version control system

-Eon is an experimental real-time conflict-free version control system.
+Memo is an experimental real-time conflict-free version control system.
 It is currently work-in-progress.
-Eventually, our goal is to enable Eon by default when editing via the Xray editor, but also allow Eon to be integrated with other text editors via a shared-library or a standalone server that communicates over local sockets.
+Eventually, our goal is to enable Memo by default when editing via the Xray editor, but also allow Memo to be integrated with other text editors via a shared-library or a standalone server that communicates over local sockets.

 The sections that follow in this document are totally aspirational and subject to change as we implement more and more features.

 ## Overview

 When working with Git, you commit snapshots of your repository to a branch, then manually synchronize your copy of that branch with a remote replica by pulling and pushing commits.
-Eon branches are similar to Git branches, but they are automatically persisted on every edit and are continuously synchronized across all replicas in real-time without requiring manual conflict resolution.
+Memo branches are similar to Git branches, but they are automatically persisted on every edit and are continuously synchronized across all replicas in real-time without requiring manual conflict resolution.

 Real-time change synchronization means that instead of waiting for changes to be committed and pushed to GitHub, cloud-based services can interact with the state of a repository as the code is being actively being written.
-For example, a service like Code Climate could perform incremental analysis on every branch of an Eon repository as it changes, inserting annotations into the repository that are be interpreted by client-side tooling.
+For example, a service like Code Climate could perform incremental analysis on every branch of an Memo repository as it changes, inserting annotations into the repository that are be interpreted by client-side tooling.
 The ability for any replica to perform writes without risk of conflicts means that a cloud-based service could also perform edits such as code formatting.

-Eon branches persist every change as it occurs, allowing a specific moments in the editing history to be identified with a version vector.
+Memo branches persist every change as it occurs, allowing a specific moments in the editing history to be identified with a version vector.
 This allows developers to write code for extended sessions without committing, then scrub the history to identify relevant checkpoints in their work after the fact.
 These checkpoints could also be identified automatically via analysis of the edit history.
 Fine-grained versioning means that any state of the code can be deployed into a development environment or a staging server without the ceremony of a commit.
 Just make some edits and click "play" to try them out.

-Eon can be used as a standalone version control system, but it is also designed to interoperate smoothly with Git, meaning that an Eon repository can also be a Git repository.
-Eon branches are aware of the current Git branch, and Eon automatically maps Git commit SHAs to Eon version vectors as commits are created.
-If Eon detects that the user has checked out a different Git commit, it automatically updates the Eon branch to the appropriate version in the Eon history and replicates the check-out to all the branch's replicas.
+Memo can be used as a standalone version control system, but it is also designed to interoperate smoothly with Git, meaning that an Memo repository can also be a Git repository.
+Memo branches are aware of the current Git branch, and Memo automatically maps Git commit SHAs to Memo version vectors as commits are created.
+If Memo detects that the user has checked out a different Git commit, it automatically updates the Memo branch to the appropriate version in the Memo history and replicates the check-out to all the branch's replicas.

 ## Conceptual model